 The Public Policy and International Affairs Program (PPIA) works to promote the inclusion and full participation of underrepresented groups in public service and to advance their leadership roles throughout our civic institutions serving domestic and international affairs.

-See the website for the deadline, typically in early November.
+Deadline, typically in early November.

 CitizenshipUS Citizen, Permanent Resident, DACA, Non-US Citizenships